dodo849/DesignSystemBookApp/.github/ISSUE_TEMPLATE/issue--fix.md

 ---
 name: "Issue: Fix"
-about: "어떤 버그가 발생했는지 알려주세요!"
+about: "Please describe the bug that occurred!"
 title: "[Fix]"
 labels: bug
 assignees: ""
 ---

-## ❌ Bug explanation
+## ❌ Bug Explanation

 Describe the situation in which the bug occurred.